 March is Brain Injury Awareness Month.
 As personal injury attorneys, we are no stranger to traumatic brain injury (TBI) cases, we know first-hand just how important it is to bring awareness to these injuries as well as prevented methods we can all apply to our everyday lives.

-According to the Brain Injury Association of America, there are more than 5.3 million adults and children in the United States who are living with a permanent brain-injury related disability.
+According to the Brain Injury Association of America, there are more than 5.3 million adults and children in the United States who are living with a permanent brain-injury-related disability.
 This equates to one in every sixty people.
-Brain injuries can happen as a result from motor vehicle accidents, slips and falls, assaults, sport injuries, and combat injuries.
+Brain injuries can happen as a result of motor vehicle accidents, slips and falls, assaults, sports injuries, and combat injuries.

 We thought it would be helpful to share ways to prevent brain injuries:

 - Always Drive Safe – Buckle up every time you are in a vehicle and never drive while under the influence of drugs and alcohol.

 - Always Wear Protective Headgear – Whether you are on a motorcycle, bicycle, ATV, scooter, or snowmobile, always wear protective headgear.
 The same goes for contact sports as well as baseball, softball, roller skating, and skateboarding.
 Teach kids to always reach for their helmets at a young age so they can continue to be safe throughout their life.

 - Prevent Falls – This is especially important for our elders.
 Speak to your doctor (or your elder’s doctor) about ways to reduce your risk of falling.
 This could include a review of prescriptions that may make you dizzy or drowsy and checking your eyes regularly to ensure proper vision.